NEJM Evidence November 11, 2023

 Setting

-Population Patients with acute myocardial infarction (STEMI or NSTEMI) and impaired left ventricular systolic function or Q-wave MI, without a history of type 1 or 2 diabetes or chronic heart failure.
+Population Hemodynamically stable patients presenting within 10 days of an acute myocardial infarction (STEMI or NSTEMI) with impaired left ventricular systolic function or Q-wave MI, and without known diabetes or chronic symptomatic heart failure.

-Outcome Hierarchical composite of death, hospitalization for heart failure, nonfatal myocardial infarction, atrial fibrillation/flutter, type 2 diabetes, NYHA functional class at the last visit, and a body weight decrease of 5% or greater at the last visit.
+Outcome A hierarchical composite outcome assessed via the win ratio method: death, hospitalization for heart failure, nonfatal MI, atrial fibrillation/flutter, type 2 diabetes mellitus, NYHA functional classification at last visit, and body weight decrease ≥5% at last visit.

 Study Limitations